Washington HVAC & Plumbing Safety Plan

 Primary Regulation: WAC 296-155 (Washington Administrative Code — Construction Work)

 Written Program Required: Washington mandates a written Accident Prevention Program (APP) per WAC 296-800-11005.
-This is not optional — it is a legal requirement.
+Contractors should treat this as a required written-program item and review state-specific obligations.

 Fine Exposure: Serious violations: up to $7,000.
 Willful/repeat: up to $70,000.